 As with the chocolate CupCakes clone, the frosting is designed to be runny so that you can dip the cupcakes in it.
 This will produce a smooth frosting that, when dry, looks just like the real thing.
 Most likely you’ll need a couple coats of frosting.
 The first coat is a crumb layer that locks in the chocolate cake crumbs so that the second layer finishes clean and smooth.
 If you find that you’re losing too many crumbs in the frosting bowl when dipping the cupcakes, you may want to spread on your first layer with a butter knife.

 Before baking be sure to grease your muffin cups well so that cupcakes come out clean.
 And you'll need a piping bag or pastry gun with a medium tip to fill the cupcakes and a small tip to add the seven loops of white icing on top.
-No proper clone of this famous product would be right without that final step.
+No proper recipe of Hostess Chocolate Cupcakes would be right without that final step.

 - 2 ounces (2/3 cup) unsweetened cocoa